 Satellite internet involves satellites that orbit the earth while transmitting long-range signals to individual subscriber locations anywhere on earth with a clear view of the sky.
 It is primarily a middle mile wireless solution, but many people use satellite internet directly to their homes as well.
 Satellite connection speeds vary based on location, and weather and tree foliage can affect the signal.
 Typical connection speeds are 12-100 Mbps.
-However, satellite internet has a higher latency (a delay of transmission also known as lag), making video calls extremely "glitchy" on this type of internet.
-An acceptable range of latency is between 50-100 ms. Satellite connection latency typically falls within 594-624 ms.22 For the BEAD program, the NTIA currently does not recognize satellite broadband technologies as a reliable wireless technology.
+However. satellite internet has a higher latency (a delay of transmission also known as lag), making video calls extremely "glitchy" on this type of internet.
+An acceptable range of latency is between 50-100 ms. Satellite connection latency typically falls within 594-624 ms.32 For the BEAD program, the NTIA currently does not recognize satellite broadband technologies as a reliable wireless technology, making it an ineligible use of BEAD funds.

-CELLULAR 4G, 5G, AND LTE
+CELLULAR 4G.
+5G.
+AND LTE